You know, the more I see of this French president, this Sarkozy guy, the more I like him, ladies and gentlemen.

 The storms created a lot of new problems, but they've given us a chance to fix problems that were plaguing what I would call one of America's greatest cities even before the storms.

-Let's be bald, let's make some real changes.
+Let's make some real changes.

 Let's not just rebuild the failed public housing complexes.